What To Do On Sunshine Coast [2024 Update]

 • festivals such as the Horizon Festival.

-1. Be Adventurous on the Sunshine Coast
+4. Be Adventurous on the Sunshine Coast

 While lazing on the beach or chasing waterfalls both sound endlessly appealing, why not try something with a bit more adrenalin?

-Discover the open waters via a unique seaplane, do a cool helicopter ride, or try the rainforest zipline experience on the country’s largest high ropes course.
+Discover the open waters via a unique seaplane, jump on a cool helicopter ride, or try the rainforest zipline experience on the country’s largest high ropes course.
 Mount Tinbeerwah clocks an impressive 110 metres, making it the tallest ‘natural surface’ to abseil in the world.
-If that’s not enough to get your blood pumping, how about trying skydiving?

-You might consider discovering the beaches and marine life by jet ski, riding a horse through the waves of a secluded beach or taking a hike for a week-long trek through the Sunshine Coast Hinterland.
+You might also consider discovering the beaches and marine life by jet ski, riding a horse through the waves of a secluded beach or taking a hike for a week-long trek through the Sunshine Coast Hinterland.

-Swim next to whales or dive with the sharks and make everlasting memories you’ll never forget.
+You can also swim next to whales or dive with the sharks and make everlasting memories you’ll never forget.

-1. Ditch Your Diet When You’re at the Sunshine Coast
+5. Ditch Your Diet When You’re at the Sunshine Coast

 Well, you don’t really have to eat unhealthily, thanks to the farmers markets’ abundant produce.
 From organic to vegan to artisan to home-brewed, the Sunshine Coast has it all – and more.